typerandom/activity.js/README.md

 ## Usage

-At the end of your code, right before `</body>`, add the following:
+At the end of your code, right before `</body>`, call the following:

 ```javascript
 Activity.detect();